nijaru/nijaru.github.io/about.md

 title: About
 ---

-I am a software developer from California interested in web development, Linux, containers, security, and networking.
+I am a software developer from California interested in web development, containers, security, and networking.
 I use Go and Python to get things done™.
 I know Ruby, Javascript, and C++ as well.

 I am also learning Rust and Clojure.
 I use MacOS on my laptop and hackintosh along with Debian and Ubuntu at home and on servers.
 I have some experience with Fedora, Container Linux, Alpine Linux, and VyOS.